Stunner (professional wrestling): Rolling stunner

 This version sees an attacking wrestler first place an opponent (who is in front of them) in an inverted facelock before rolling themselves under the opponent, turning both wrestlers over so that the opponent can be dropped into the stunner.
 Frankie Kazarian uses this move as a finisher, calling it "Ace of Spades".
 Grayson Waller also uses this as his finishing move.

 Running stunner

 Similar in execution to a running cutter, the running stunner is where the attacking wrestler runs to an opponent who is distracted and grab the opponent in a three-quarter facelock and drop down into a stunner.
 Briefly used by Dustin Rhodes in 2007.

 Springboard stunner

-This variation sees the attacking wrestler jump onto the ropes, followed by the wrestler springboarding off the ropes back into the opponent and hitting the stunner.
+This variation sees the attacking wrestler jump onto the ropes, followed by the wrestler springboarding off the ropes rebounding back into the opponent and hitting the stunner.
 The move has been used by John Cena.
 There is also a corkscrew variation that is used as a finisher by Flip Gordon, calling it the Star-Spangled Stunner.
-Lio Rush uses the bottom rope version for a shorter WWE superstar like him.
+Lio Rush uses a seated springboard version off the bottom rope, running to gain momentum for a shorter wrestler like him.